 To realize ultra-high reliability for URLLC services in the commercial deployed network, this solution proposes to use redundant transmission over different physical transport paths in CN and RAN to enhance the reliability of upper layer service.

-Whether redundant transmission need to be activated for a QoS Flow can be decided by the SMF based on local policies for the DNN or slice, or by the PCF based on its QoS requirement, UE’s subscription and condition of network deployment.
+Whether redundant transmission need to be activated for a QoS Flow can be decided by the SMF based on local policies for the DNN or S-NSSAI, or by the PCF based on its QoS requirement, UE’s subscription and condition of network deployment.

 In this solution, it is assumed that the reliability of UPF and CP NFs are high enough to fulfill the reliability requirement of URLLC services served by these NFs, and the UE is under overlapping coverage of the two RAN nodes.
 The reliabilities of these NFs can be realized based on implementation (e.g. redundant mechanisms provided by NFV platform), which is out of scope of this solution.
 However a single RAN node cannot provide enough reliability in air interface for the QoS flow, so the redundant packets will be transferred between UPF and UE via two independent N3 tunnel and two RAN nodes to enhance the reliability of service.

-Editor’s Note: How to ensure the two N3 tunnels can be transferred via different transport layer paths are FFS.
+To ensure the two N3 tunnels can be transferred via disjointed transport layer paths, the M-RAN (Master RAN) node, SMF or UPF may provide different routing information in the tunnel information (e.g. different IP addresses or different Network Instances), and these routing information will be mapped to disjoint transport layer paths according to network deployment configuration.

-Editor’s Note: The scenario that N3 UPF involved is FFS.
+Editor’s Note: The scenario that N9 UPF involved is FFS.

 Editor’s Note: Whether and How to support redundant transmission in HR roaming scenario is FFS.

-Editor’s Note: How to support redundant transmission during Handover procedure is FFS.

-The redundant transmission is based on the DC architecture, except that same PDU is transferred via both M-RAN and S-RAN nodes.
+The redundant transmission is based on the DC architecture, except that same PDU is transferred via both M-RAN and S-RAN (Secondary RAN) nodes.
 With two different NG-RAN nodes, separate transport layer paths are used for redundant data transmission in user plane.